Kim Seong-hyun: Amateur career

-Kim enrolled at Daegu High School in 2005, but he transferred to Jeju Tourism High School (the only high school in Jeju-do to have a baseball team) after the 2005 season.
+Kim enrolled at Daegu High School in 2005, but he transferred to Jeju Tourism High School (the only high school in Jeju Province to have a baseball team) after the 2005 season.

 After sitting out the first half of the 2006 season as required under the Korea Baseball Association rules for transfer students, Kim subsequently became the top right-handed starting pitcher at the high school level, hurling a four-hit complete game shutout with 13 strikeouts on June 30, 2006, in the first round of the Golden Lion Flag National Championship.

 Kim became the first Korean high school pitcher ever to pitch a 10-inning no-hitter on July 14, 2007, in the second round of the Daebung Flag National Championship.
 In that game, he tossed 11.2 scoreless innings but gave up a hit in the eleventh inning and the game was not considered an official no-hitter.